gaosh/gaosh.github.io/_courses/computer_vision_fall24.md

 ## Grading
 Grading
 Grading will be based on the following components:
-Homework assignments (3 assignments x 10% each = 30%)
-Project (15% first presentation + 15% second presentation = 30%)
 * **Homework Assignments (45%)** (3 assignments x 15% each = 45%)

 * **First Project (20%)**: The first project will be a from scratch implementation of deep neural networks using a language of your choice.
 No auto-differentiation package (like Pytorch, Tensorflow, etc.) is allowed to use for this project.

 * **Second Project (25%)**: The second project does not have a specific topic.
 A good project should either propose a new method for addressing an existing problem or apply techniques we've studied in class (or other relevant methods) to a new, unaddressed problem.
 A borderline project will simply reimplement existing works.
 Given the GPU-intensive nature of modern computer vision research, we have several options: 1.
 Department GPUs, 2. [**Amazon SageMaker Studio**](https://aws.amazon.com/sagemaker/studio/), 3. [**Google Colab**](https://colab.research.google.com/github/phlippe/uvadlc_notebooks/blob/master/docs/tutorial_notebooks/tutorial2/Introduction_to_PyTorch.ipynb).

 Students are encouraged to work in groups of three for their final project.
 You are strongly encouraged to present a project proposal to the instructor during one office hours session.
 Please use visual aids (e.g., bring slides/figures/tables, and/or draw on the whiteboard during the conversation).
 The proposal discussion should take place within the first month of the course.
 This component is not graded.
+The final project contains two parts: 10% presentation + 15% project report.

 * **Participation and Quizs (10%)**

 * 🎁 **Extra Bonus**: (1) Projects with potentials to be submitted to [**major CV/ML conferences**](https://aideadlin.es/?sub=CV,ML) will get extra bonus.
 Please make an appointment with the instructor for a comprehensive evaluation of the research project for the extra bonus.
-Each project <u>under the instructor's recognition</u> will gain **<u>6 points</u>** on their final grades; (2) Students are highly encouraged to provide feedback on the development of this course.
+Each project <u>under the instructor's recognition</u> will gain **<u>10 points</u>** on their final grades; (2) Students are highly encouraged to provide feedback on the development of this course.
 At the end of this semester, <u>a feedback survey completion rate exceeding 70%</u> will lead to an additional **<u>3 points</u>** for everyone enrolled in this class.